Pure Exploration Beyond Reward Feedback: The Role of Post-Action Context: Separator Context

 where $\ch(\A)$ is the convex hull of the points $\A_1, \A_2, \ldots, \A_n$, and ${\mathbf{w}_z \in \ch(\A)}$ because $\wb_z$ is a convex combination of these points.
 The optimal solution to this new formulation represents the expected frequency of observing context values generated by any optimal algorithm.

 It can be shown that the objective functions in both Equations~\eqref{eq: sep LB1} and \eqref{eq: sep LB2} are concave.
 Since the domains $\Delta^{n-1}$ and $\ch(\A)$ are convex, both optimization problems can be tackled using convex optimization techniques.
-For more details, refer to \cite{frank-wolf-wang2021fast, menard2019gradient}, where the authors discuss how to solve such optimization problems in BAI settings.
+For more details on solving such optimization problems in BAI settings, see \citep{frank-wolf-wang2021fast,menard2019gradient}.